RangerMauve/ractive-grid-list/README.md

 You can specify the number of `gridRows` and `gridColumns` to use for rendering the grid.
 If you have more or fewer items in your list than can fit in the grid, those items will be ignored.

+You can set `gridRows` to `"scroll"` to have it automatically scroll vertically for you while maintaining the same number of columns.

 You can also specify a `gridClass` to apply on the grid's container if you want to add additional styles to it.
 Try not to mess with flexbox/padding settings since that can mess up the layout.